ngine-io/scalr/docs/launch_configs.md

 # Launch configs

-Launch config to use for new instances.
+Launch config to be used for new instances.

 !!!
 Warning
     Changing a launch config have no affect to running Cloud instances.
 But this may change in the future.